 Dr. Weinreb is a clinician, a surgeon and a scientist.
 He oversees all clinical activities at the Shiley Eye Institute and within the Department of Ophthalmology.
-As the Director of the Hamilton Glaucoma Center, a state of the art laboratory and clinical research facilities for glaucoma, Dr. Weinreb also oversees a world-renowned team of scientists and staff dedicated to glaucoma.
+As the Director of the Hamilton Glaucoma Center, Dr. Weinreb also oversees a world-renowned team of scientists and staff dedicated to glaucoma.
 Patients from throughout the world seek his medical and surgical expertise.

 Dr. Weinreb’s clinical and research interests are diverse and range from the front of the eye to the back of the eye.
 They include glaucoma surgery, optic neuropathy and aging of the eye, imaging of the optic disc and retinal nerve fiber layer, mechanisms of optic nerve damage in glaucoma, neuroprotection of glaucoma, and cataract surgery.

 Dr. Weinreb is the recipient of numerous prestigious awards, including (as examples):

 1997 Heed Ophthalmic Foundation Award – leadership and contributions in ophthalmology

 2006 Ridley Medal of St. Thomas’ Hospital, London

 2009 Founder’s Award of the World Glaucoma Association